Barrow Lifeboat Station: 1927 onwards

-Thomas Fielden (ON 462) served until 1927, when she was replaced by a motor-powered lifeboat, a lifeboat, the N. T. with two 40-hp engines giving a speed of 8kts.
-She was built by J.Samuel White of Cowes, and cost £10,826.

 The wooden boathouse was no longer big enough, so a new boathouse was built on a specially built pier, located at the end of Piel street.
-The 393-foot 6in roller-slipway was the longest at any RNLI station.
+The 393 ft 6 in roller-slipway was the longest at any RNLI station.
 At a cost of £14,000, the new boathouse and slipway were opened in September 1929.

-In 1935, the name of Piel (Barrow) Lifeboat Station was formally changed to Barrow Lifeboat Station.
+The name of Piel (Barrow) Lifeboat Station was formally changed to Barrow Lifeboat Station in 1935.

-The RNLI introduced the small fast inshore lifeboats in 1963, and Barrow received one of the first ones, a (D-15), on 11 April 1964.
-She was first used on service just 9 days later.
+In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.
+Barrow received one of the first ones on 11 April 1964. the unnamed (D-15).
+She was first used on service just nine days later.

 In the 1990s, the RNLI were looking for a replacement for the lifeboat, such as 47-014 James Bibby (ON 1117), which had been assigned to Barrow in 1986.
 Another new boathouse would be required for these new fast-slipway lifeboats.
 Demolition of the 1929 boathouse started in January 1999, with the new pier, boathouse and slipway being completed at a cost of £3million, and formally handed over to the RNLI in July 2001.
 James Bibby was withdrawn from service at Barrow in 2008, handing over to the lifeboat 16-08 Grace Dixon (ON 1288).

 Station honours

-The following are awards made at Barrow-in-Furness.
+The following are awards made at Barrow-in-Furness: